gearglow/ReptiliaWithATwist/The List.md

 "Only ever those two boys, Ron and Harry," Mr. Granger said.
 "Mostly Harry, really," he added with a smirk at his daughter.

 Elysia gave Hermione a look, one eyebrow raised high.
-Hermione blushed and busied herself with her food, refusing to meet Elysia's eyes.
+Hermione bit her lip and busied herself with her food, refusing to meet Elysia's eyes.

 "Why Hermione, I didn't know you cared," she teased.
 Turning back to Mr. & Mrs. Granger, she said, "As it happens, she *has* mentioned me.
 I'm Harry.
 Or, I was, I suppose.
 I'm transgender.
 Didn't click that I was a girl 'til after all the fuss up at school was over for the year, but then once I twigged to it, things moved pretty fast."